UAMCAntwerpen/2040FBDBIC/Topic_02.md

 ## Finished?

+For those that are interested in machine learning for drug discovery, this paper provides an excellent review of the current state-of-the-art on this topic:

+- <a href="/Topic_02/Machine-learning-in-drug-discovery-a-review.pdf" download>Machine learning in drug discovery: a review</a>

-Then it is time to move to the third topic of this course:
+When finished, it is time to move to the third topic of this course:

 - [Topic 3: Molecular docking, virtual screening and pharmacophore searching](Topic_03.md).